Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 If you position the mouse pointer over any of the four bars, the color of the bar changes slightly and the underlying raw data is displayed as a tooltip, together with the percentage equivalent.
-Clicking on the any of the bars in the chart will take you to the requirements list page (see [Requirements Management > Requirements List](../Requirements%20Management/#requirements-list)) with the corresponding filters set.
+Clicking on the any of the bars in the chart will take you to the [requirements list page](../Requirements%20Management/#requirements-list) with the corresponding filters set.

 When you filter the product home by release/sprint, this widget will filter the requirements coverage graph to only include ***requirements